-Section XVIII. - Policy Amendments
+Section XII. - Policy Amendments

 The process for filing for a policy amendment will begin with a staff member within the department who identifies a situation they feel is a public health risk, economic risk, or has been a steadily documented problem and requires an amendment to the policy to be solved.
-This staff member will have already exhausted all feasible solutions to alleviate the pest problem.
+This staff member will have already exhausted all alternative cultural and biological control methods to alleviate the pest problem.

 The policy amendment request will be filed with the IPM coordinator.
-The coordinator will involve the Park and Recreation Director to determine if the amendment should be proposed to the IPM committee.
+The coordinator will involve the Parks and Recreation Director to determine if the amendment should be proposed to the IPM committee.
 Depending on the Directors decision, the coordinator will take the amendment proposal before the IPM committee and then the Parks and Recreation Advisory Board if necessary.
 An amendment may be granted or denied.
 Any amendment filed will be documented and included in the IPM coordinators annual report.